 Use mental imagery

 For remembering verbal information, mental imagery works effectively for adults.
-This is a form of active elaboration, and you can tie the word into your experience.
+This is a form of active elaboration, and you can tie the word in with your experience.

 As you think about where you'll use the word "elaborate", also use your imagination to create a mental image of yourself doing it.